Wollongong Coastal Management Program

 Passive recreation in Puckeys Reserve

-by John Prior , almost 2 years ago
+by John Prior , over 2 years ago

 For more than twenty years, a group of friends met on Saturday morning at 8.00 am with our dogs on leads to walk through Puckeys reserve.
 Many other groups also regularly met and we all got to know each other.